It seems like only yesterday that I was ready to proclaim the Nintendo 3DS as .

 Consumers got smart.
 They knew that eventually there will be another Mario Kart game and another Mario Bros game that will likely become must-plays, but they'll wait until the games are available before jumping in on the system.

 Sales plummeted.
-In response, Nintendo dropped the price of the system by an unprecedented $80.
+In response, of the system by an unprecedented $80.
 Everyone who waited to buy the system was vindicated for waiting.
 But what about the early adopters?

 I was one of the preorders.
 So yeah, I felt screwed out of $80.
 But then Nintendo announced the "3DS Ambassador" program which would award those who bought the system before August 12th with 20 free downloadable games.
 That's a pretty hefty number.
 10 of them have already been released, and include such classics as old-school NES titles The Legend of Zelda, Super Mario Bros., and Metroid.
 For a minute there, it felt kinda good to be a 3DS Ambassador.